carbon-language/carbon-lang/docs/design/generics/generic-to-template.md

   }
 ```

-One concern with this approach is if we want to use a dynamic strategy for
+**Concern**: One concern with this approach is if we want to use a dynamic
-compiling generics that only generates one copy of the function.
-In this case,
+strategy for compiling generics that only generates one copy of the function.
+In
-the dynamic type test will be left in the code at runtime, with the associated
+this case, the dynamic type test will be left in the code at runtime, with the
-runtime costs.
+associated runtime costs.
+In addition, this seems likely to cause slow compile
+times, contrary to one of the benefits we are trying to get from generics.

 If we allow template code to perform type tests on generic type values, we very
 likely want to allow those tests directly without having to call a separate